iveahugeship/dotfiles/README.md

 ### Alacritty

-Alacritty offers minimal configuration using Zsh and Tmux, so You should install them first.
+Alacritty offers minimal configuration using Zsh so You should install it first.

 ### Fonts